Goopil/laravel-rest-filter/readme.md

 # Rest api scopes
 This package map some usual REST query filters to [Eloquent](https://laravel.com/docs/5.3/eloquent) scopes.
-This is mainly an extract of the filter present in [andersao/l5-repository](https://github.com/andersao/l5-repository). but attachable to the model itself not via repositories.
+This is mainly an extract of the filters present in [andersao/l5-repository](https://github.com/andersao/l5-repository). but attachable to the model itself not via repositories.
 A big thanks to the previous contributors for their great work ;)

-it consist of different scopes & an execution heap to ease the registration. you can register any scope individually or use the heap to register them all. head up: if you use them individually, the Request is a mandatory constructor parameter.
+it consist of different scopes & an execution heap to ease the registration. you can register any scope individually or use the heap to register them all.
+head up: if you use them individually, the Request is a mandatory constructor parameter.

 * [Search](#search)